mermaidpurse/wrapsher/docs/wrapsher.md

 Create a file `hello.wsh` and run `wrapsher compile hello.wsh`.
-This will produce an output file `hello`, which starts with `#!/bin/sh` and contains ugly but straightforward shell code.
+This will produce an output file `hello`, which starts with `#!/bin/sh` and contains (voluminous, ugly) shell code.

-You'll see that one of Wrapsher's design goals is explicitly _not_ to produce readable or maintainable shell scripts--they are intended to be opaque, and maintained as Wrapsher programs.
+You'll see that one of Wrapsher's design goals is explicitly _not_ to produce readable or maintainable shell scripts--they are intended to be opaque, and maintained as Wrapsher programs only.
+Wrapsher compiles to a kind of shell-based assembly language which is (intended to be) safe and correct but isn't terribly readable.

 ## Language